-What are the best ways to work from home effectively?
+What are the best ways to work from home efficiently?
 One of the main takeaways I took from Anne-Marie Slaughter’s piece in The Atlantic* is that businesses should really accept that the concept of “work” is changing from an office-centric, time-macho, “face-time” culture to a more flexible “work from home, sometimes” culture.
-So I thought we’d explore some of the best ways to work from home effectively, whether part-time or full-time.
-(Pictured: Home Office, originally uploaded to Flickr by Sean MacEntee.)
+So I thought we’d explore some of the best ways to work from home effectively, whether part time or full time.

-– Limit domestic duties from 9-5.
-You have no idea how attractive your dirty dishes look as procrastination tools!
+Along these lines, limit domestic duties from 9-5.
+You have no idea how attractive your dirty dishes look as a procrastination tool!
 (Plus, you feel like you’ve accomplished something afterwards, which makes it doubly dangerous.)
 At the beginning of each day, I like to set the timer on the kitchen microwave to 20 minutes, and every time I do something domestic — the laundry, prepping dinner, washing dishes, cleaning the toilet, etc — I push the timer on.
 Sometimes I’ll use the time spread throughout the day; sometimes in one big chunk.

 Readers, what are your best “work from home” tips?
 Do you work from home as often as you’d like — and when you do, are you productive?